HASBROUCK HEIGHTS SWIM CLUB INC.

 Special Meetings of the Board of Trustees may be called at any time by the President, Vice President, or any three (3) Trustees.
 Notice of such Special Meetings must be given no later than five (5) days before the meeting, either in person, by telephone, email, text, or regular mail.
 No business other than that communicated by the Notice shall be considered at that Special Meeting.

-In the event an emergency arises, an Extraordinary Special Meeting shall be called as stated heretofore, in this Section, by telephone, email, or text, at the earliest possible convenience for a quorum.
+In the event an emergency arises, an Extraordinary Special Meeting shall be called as stated heretofore in this Section by telephone, email, or text, at the earliest possible convenience for a quorum.

 Section 4

-Seven (7) trustees shall constitute a quorum at any meeting.
+A majority of the Trustees then in office shall constitute a quorum at any meeting.

 Section 5